maximsmol/maximsmolcom/public/python_difficulties_in_runtime_type_checking/post.md

 I'm leaving the following rant as-is for the following reasons:

+- Most projects are not going to be able to switch to Python 3.12 for a long while (until all their dependencies update)
 - The overall message regarding future typing PEPs still stands.
   - It lists some reasons why PEP 695 is so good.
   - There are similar issues in other parts of the standard `typing` module.